10 Music Passion Project and Research Ideas For High School Students

 Nishanth created a project where he used a data set of over 2000 Western classical music tracks to train an algorithm to identify which classical composer made a certain piece.
 Nishanth wrote a research paper discussing his findings (Using Machine Learning to Predict Classical Composers from Audio) and also shared the code he used for the prediction algorithm.

-Benjamin was able to create a love song from scratch, where he first started by studying music theory and attending production lessons, before writing the initial lyrics and choosing melodies.
-Benjamin chose to showcase his work online and you can listen to his original song on YouTube!
+Benjamin created a love song from scratch.
+He first studied music theory and attended production lessons before writing the initial lyrics and choosing melodies.
+Benjamin showcased his work online, and you can listen to his original song on YouTube!

 Jasmita wrote a research paper exploring the concept of listening to background music while learning new material.
 In Jasmita's study, she looked into the effects of listening to familiar and unfamiliar music on performance during a reading comprehension task.